-PRACTICAL (TIME-3Hrs.): Instructions to be provided by the External Examiner.
+PRACTICAL (TIME-3HRS): Instructions to be given by the External Examiner for conducting the examination.

 Objectives & Pre-requisites: The purpose of this subject is to develop skills of freehand sketching to enable the students to capture the action/impression.
 An understanding of the tools and mediums used in drawings.